MichaelObasa/Brainweave-OS/README.md

 ### 🔮 The Thesis
 I’m betting on a future where we need **more** personal compute and storage, not less.

-As AI becomes the default interface for information, the competitive advantage for knowledge workers won't be "using AI"—it will be having a **Private Intelligence Layer** that owns your context.
+As AI becomes the default interface for information, the competitive advantage for knowledge workers won't be "using AI" - it will be having a **Private Intelligence Layer** that owns your context.
 We need to capture the flood of unstructured data we consume (YouTube, podcasts, papers) and convert it into a structured, queryable asset.

 Current solutions are fragmented.
 We have storage (Drive), retrieval (Cohere), and chat (ChatGPT), but no unified OS that binds them together for the power user.